-This briefing note aims to provide an overview of the implementation of the Minimum Energy Efficiency Standards, exemptions and exclusions, enforcement provisions and the impact on dilapidations in relation to non-domestic properties.
+This briefing note aims to provide an overview of the implementation of the MEES exemptions and exclusions enforcement provisions and the impact on dilapidations in relation to non-domestic properties.

-Implementation.
 The Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015 set out the minimum level of energy efficiency for private rented property in England and Wales.
-Part 3 of the Regulations contains the minimum level of energy efficiency provisions, which are currently set an at energy performance certificate (EPC) rating of band E. The regulations are a directive originating from the Energy Act 2011 which requires new regulations be introduced to reduce the energy efficiency of private rented buildings situated in England and Wales.
+Part 3 of the Regulations contains the minimum level of energy efficiency provisions which are currently set at an energy performance certificate (EPC) rating of band E. The regulations are a directive originating from the Energy Act 2011 which requires new regulations be introduced to increase the energy efficiency of private rented buildings situated in England and Wales.

 Implementation of the Regulations is to come into effect in the following stages:

-– From April 2018, the MEES regulations triggers an enforcement mechanism that will apply to all privately rented non-domestic buildings.
-The new legal standard makes it unlawful to lease all privately rented commercial properties or permit lease renewals unless the building can achieve an EPC rating of ‘A’ through to ‘E’.
+– From April 2018, the MEES regulations trigger an enforcement mechanism that will apply to all privately rented non-domestic buildings.
+The new legal standard makes it unlawful to Lease all privately rented commercial properties or permit Lease renewals unless the building can achieve an EPC rating of ‘A’ through to ‘E’.

-– From April 2023, all leases of private rented properties that commence before 1st April 2018 must comply with the MEES regulations.
+– From April 2023, all privately rented properties with Leases that commenced before 1st April 2018 must comply with the MEES regulations.

 The guidance set out in ‘The Non-Domestic Private Rented Property Minimum Standard’ document confirms that MEES will only apply to those properties which require an EPC by law.

-Reasoning.
-The government has identified that built environment is a major contributor to Greenhouse Gas emissions which directly affects the United Kingdom’s target to reduce carbon emissions by 2030.
+The government has identified that the built environment is a major contributor to Greenhouse Gas emissions which directly affects the UK’s target to reduce carbon emissions by 2030.
 It is estimated that heating and powering our non-domestic buildings is responsible for around 12% of the UK’s emissions.

-The government estimates that 18% of commercial properties across the UK hold EPC ratings of F or G, and as such the new minimum energy standards aims to improve the EPC ratings of England and Wales commercial building stock, to tackle Greenhouse Gas emissions.
+The government estimates that 18% of commercial properties across the UK hold EPC ratings of F or G and as such the new minimum energy standards aims to improve the EPC ratings of England and Wales commercial building stock.

 In all cases Landlords are advised to obtain their own independent advice in relation to possible exemptions and must ensure that all exemptions are registered via the central government PRS Exemptions Register.

-Dilapidations Matters.
-The MEES regulations are set to impact existing leases from 1 April 2023, which will impact how building surveyors advise tenants and landlords in relation to dilapidations matters.
-Landlords will have to undertake all reasonable efforts to implement improvements to their properties, excluding exempt properties to improve its EPC rating during the term of a lease.
+The MEES regulations are set to impact existing Leases from 1 April 2023, which will impact how Building Surveyors advise Tenants and Landlords in relation to Dilapidations matters.
+Landlords will have to undertake all reasonable efforts to implement improvements to their properties, excluding exempt properties, to improve its EPC rating during the term of a Lease.

-There is potential for strong supersession arguments come lease end, due to wholesale replacements of mechanical and electrical equipment, for example, being required due to a poor energy ratings.
+There is potential for strong supersession arguments come Lease end, due to wholesale replacements of M&E equipment, for example, being required due to poor energy ratings.

-To Summarise.
-The first stage of the new regulations comes into force from 1 April 2018, therefore it is time to start taking practical steps to limit the impacts of the new standards, whether that be a Landlord looking to budget for improvement works required or a tenant looking to limit disruption and risk of letting a non-compliant property.
+The first stage of the new regulations comes into force from 1 April 2018, therefore it is time to start taking practical steps to limit the impacts of the new standards, whether that be a Landlord looking to budget for improvement works required or a Tenant looking to limit disruption and risk of letting a non-compliant property.

-The PRS Exemptions Register is open therefore Landlords who wish to apply for an exemption must begin to prepare the evidence required to carry out the self-certification.
-Professional advise should be sought as to whether relevant exemptions or exclusions apply.
+The PRS Exemptions Register is open therefore, Landlords who wish to apply for an exemption must begin to prepare their evidence required to carry out the self-certification.
+Professional advice should be sought as to whether relevant exemptions or exclusions apply.